 Nieuwe Kerk

-Located in the heart of Amsterdam, on Dam Square, the Nieuwe Kerk (The New Church in English) is one of the most important religious edifices in the city.
+Located in the heart of Amsterdam, on Dam Square, the Nieuwe Kerk (The New Church in English) is one of the most important religious buildings in the city.

 History

-The wealthy merchant Willem Eggert made a large donation and provided the land where the Gothic-style church would be built.
+The wealthy merchant Willem Eggert made a substantial donation and provided the land on which the Gothic-style church would be built.

-All travelers who explore the historic center of Amsterdam will walk past the Nieuwe Kerk at least once, since it sits next to the Royal Palace on Dam Square.
+All travellers who explore the historic centre of Amsterdam will walk past the Nieuwe Kerk at least once, since it sits next to the Royal Palace on Dam Square.

 Schedule